 Eliminating Clothes Moth Larvae involves identifying your problem areas and treating them with insecticides.
 However, natural methods like vinegar and water sprays and freezing clothes for 72 hours in the freezer may also be effective.
 You should also clean and scrub down the entire area and vacuum thoroughly.

 How do I get rid of Clothes Moth larvae?

 To get rid of Clothes Moth Larvae, you can freeze any infested clothes for 72 hours.
 Then, wash or dry-clean all items.
-Fumigation and moth-killing sprays can also be effective.
-Then, use preventative measures to keep an infestation from recurring.
+Fumigation and clothes moth killing sprays can also be effective.
+Then, use preventative measures to keep an infestation from recurring, including using clothes moth traps to intercept male moths before they can breed.
 There are many ways to eliminate Clothes Moths.
 The trick is to be thorough.
 Then, be vigilant to prevent an infestation from reoccurring.